These 18 states have still not vaccinated at least half of their residents

 The differing rates of vaccinations are having a profound effect on hospitalizations and deaths.

-Wyoming is seeing close to its record of hospitalizations, according to Gov. Mark Gordon's office, and the state on Tuesday activated nearly 100 members of their National Guard to assist area hospitals with screening, testing and other roles.
+Wyoming is seeing close to its record of hospitalizations, according to Gov. Mark Gordon's office, and Tuesday the state activated nearly 100 members of their National Guard to assist area hospitals with screening, testing and other roles.

 West Virginia this week reached a record high of 1,000 Covid-19 hospitalizations, according to Gov. Jim Justice, though the state is hopeful that a recent downturn in its positive case count could signal a waning of the latest surge.